All Episodes

 It's just the way the economics of everything is worked out here.

-Um is anybody to blame for rising gas prices.
+Nobody, of course, is to blame for this, Nor is anybody to blame for rising gas prices.

-Unless you want to make a case uh for policies implemented by George W. Bush that still reverberate today.
+Unless you want to make a case for policies implemented by George W. Bush that still reverberate today.

 But food prices, gasoline prices, the new norm now, and nobody, of course, is to blame.

-The president, of course, AWOL, nobody knows where he is, other than taping his NCAA basketball bracket picks for airing on ESPN tomorrow.
+The president, of course, AWOL, nobody knows where he is other than taping his NCAA basketball bracket picks.

-I got a couple notes I checked the email during the break.
+I checked the email during the break.

 How does he do?